pythonbyexample/PBE/tutorial/blockyblocks.rst

 `get_move()`); the run() loop draws the board, goes over each player and makes their moves.

+You can quit the game by using the 'q' command which is built-in into the `TextInput`.

 .. sourcecode:: python

     class Test(object):